ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/opensky.md

 # Crowdsourced air traffic data from The OpenSky Network 2020

-> The data in this dataset is derived and cleaned from the full OpenSky dataset to illustrate the development of air traffic during the COVID-19 pandemic.
+"The data in this dataset is derived and cleaned from the full OpenSky dataset to illustrate the development of air traffic during the COVID-19 pandemic.
 It spans all flights seen by the network's more than 2500 members since 1 January 2019.
-More data will be periodically included in the dataset until the end of the COVID-19 pandemic.
+More data will be periodically included in the dataset until the end of the COVID-19 pandemic".

 Source: https://zenodo.org/record/5092942#.YRBCyTpRXYd